When you first log in to the U-M Dropbox domain, you may be asked to accept one of the agreements below:

 - You can no longer use the Google editor to open/edit non-Google files in Dropbox.

-Yes, you can create and edit Microsoft 365 Word documents, Excel sheets, and PowerPoint presentations from within U-M Dropbox.
+Yes, you can create and edit Microsoft 365 Word documents, Excel spreadsheets, and PowerPoint presentations directly in U-M Dropbox.

 Owners of MCommunity groups are the only individuals who can request to create a Dropbox Team Folder.
 Members of an MCommunity group cannot.

 Also, owners must be faculty or regular staff.
-Students, temporary staff, and sponsored affiliates cannot request a Dropbox Team Folder.
+Students, temporary staff, and sponsored affiliates are not eligible to request a Dropbox Team Folder.

 Yes.
 Once you have installed the Dropbox desktop app, any changes you make to the Dropbox application are automatically synced to your account at dropbox.umich.edu.